lespicker/jekyll-bootstrap/workshops/print-tes.markdown

 > Les a hearty thank you to you and Bob.
 I was very impressed with your studio and the level of instruction.
 I may have learned more today about processing and printing than in all of the 2 years I've been working at digital photography.
 Best of all my wife loves the prints.<cite>Frank Aquino, Maryland</cite>

+> The Les Picker Printing Workshop was an extremely valuable experience.
+Whether one is considering printing at home or office, or whether one is considering improving results from an outside printing service…this workshop will improve your prints.
+Utilizing both lecture and practical printing experience, knowledge was gained in software workflow, paper considerations and printer options/functionality.
+And best of all were the actual large format prints which will soon be framed and on display.
+A worthwhile experience!!! <cite>Steve Sattler, Maryland</cite>